Brenda Doyle: Personal life and death

-In 1952 she married fellow actor and future Artistic Director of the National Theatre of Ireland, Vincent Dowling.
+In 1952, she married fellow actor and future Artistic Director of the National Theatre of Ireland, Vincent Dowling.
 Together they had four daughters, including actress Bairbre Dowling.
 The family lived on Shanowen Road in Santry, Co.
 Dublin.
 Doyle and Dowling had a relatively progressive marriage, allowing for both to partake in a series of extramarital affairs.
 One such affair produced their third daughter, Valerie.
 Although aware of this, Dowling always functioned as the girl’s father.

-Doyle and Dowling's marriage dissolved in 1967 over Dowling’s relationship with a much younger Abbey actress, Sinéad Cusack, daughter of the renowned actor Cyril Cusack.
+Doyle and Dowling's marriage dissolved in 1967 over Dowling's relationship with a much younger Abbey actress, Sinéad Cusack, daughter of the renowned actor Cyril Cusack.
 Dowling's affair with Cusack resulted in the birth of a son, Richard Boyd Barrett, who was put up for adoption.
 Doyle was awarded the family home and custody of her four daughters, while Dowling moved into a flat in the Dublin City Centre.

-Doyle died in a motor cycle accident on November 12th, 1981.
-She was 48.
+Doyle died in a motorcycle accident in Dublin on 12 November 1981, at the age of 48.